foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/mli_kernels/conv_grp.rst

 layout, if the ``in`` feature map is :math:`(Hi, Wi, Ci)` and the ``weights`` tensor is :math:`(Hk, Wk, Cw, Co)`, number of groups is :math:`M = Ci / Cw`, and number of filters per each group is :math:`Co / M`.
-Therefore, number of input channels :math:`Ci` must be a multiple of :math:`Cig`, and number of output channels must be multiple of number of groups.
+Therefore, number of input channels :math:`Ci` must be a multiple of :math:`Cw`, and number of output channels :math:`Co` must be a multiple of number of groups :math:`M`.

 Here is a list of all available Group Convolution functions: